SeanBakker/SeanBakker.github.io/dev/upcomingChanges.md

 * Integrate with payment service for ordering
 * Add error response pages (404)
 * Add a section for reviews & submitting a review
+* Add contact information to the footer (instagram, email, etc)
+* Include slideshow for display images under the title header
+* Add back buttons for page navigation
+* Add a side bar for direct page navigation

 ## Bug Fixes